stiglers-eponym/BeamerPresenter/README.md

 GNU/Linux: `beamerpresenter.ini`).
 An example configuration file is provided.
 The configuration can only be edited directly with a text editor.

-This program is only tested on a GNU/Linux system.
-Using configuration files might lead to platform specific problems.

 ## Typical usage
-I typically compile my LaTeX beamer presentations once with an aspect ratio optimized for the projector and once with aspect ratio 4:3 for the speaker's screen.
+I compile my LaTeX beamer presentations once with an aspect ratio optimized for the projector (e.g. 16:10) and once with aspect ratio 4:3 for the speaker's screen.
 The layout is less important for the speaker's screen, but it should leave enough space on the screen for a clock, a timer and a preview of the next slide.

-In the presentation compiled for the speaker's screen I can include additional notes and hyperlinks to backup slides.
+In the slides for the speaker screen I can include some additional information.